 Ms. Bower graduated from the University of Oklahoma School of Law in 1979.
 She is licensed to practice before the U.S. Supreme Court, the Tenth Circuit Court of Appeals and the Federal District Court for the Western District of Oklahoma.
 She is a member of the Oklahoma Bar Association, the American Association of Justice and the National Disability Rights Network.
 She has made presentations to national, state, and local organizations and governmental agencies, including the Oklahoma Children's Court Program.

-Jim Comstock-Galagan is the Executive Director of the Southern Disability Law Center (SDLC) located in New Orleans, LA, with a second office in Austin, TX.
-Founded in 2001, SDLC is a 510 (c) (3) non- profit legal services organization dedicated to protecting and advancing the legal rights of people with disabilities throughout the South.
+Jim Comstock-Galagan has served for the past 13 years as the Executive Director of the Southern Disability Law Center (SDLC) located in New Orleans, LA, with a second office in Austin, TX.
+Founded in 2001, SDLC is a 510 (c) (3) non-profit legal services organization dedicated to protecting and advancing the legal rights of people with disabilities throughout the South.
 It partners with the Southern Poverty Law Center, Protection and Advocacy (P&A) programs, Legal Services Corporations (LSC) and disability organizations on major, systemic disability rights issues involving the Individuals with Disabilities Education Act (IDEA), Americans with Disabilities Act (ADA), and the federal Medicaid Act.